al-march/ngx-popovers/packages/popover/README.md

 #### `@Output()` `show`

-emits when popover shows
+emits when the popover shows

 #### `@Output()` `hide`

-emits when popover hides
+emits when the popover hides

 ## Configuration